appdotnet/api-spec/content/docs/resources/channel/search.md

     ["type", :optional, "string", "Only include channels which were created with a specific channel type"], ["creator_id", :optional, "string", "Only include channels which were created by a user with a certain id"], ["tags", :optional, "string", "Only include channels which are tagged with certain tags.
-This data is extracted from channel annotations"],
+This data is extracted from channel annotations"], ["is_private", :optional, "boolean", "Only include channels which have <code>any_user</code> set to false for read and write ACLs"], ["is_public", :optional, "boolean", "Only include channels which have <code>public</code> set to true for read ACLs"],

 ]%>